Surinam (Dutch colony): Abolition of slavery

-The natural resources of Suriname
+20th century: natural resources

 In the 20th century, the natural resources of Surinam, which include rubber, gold and bauxite, were exploited.

 The gold rush that followed the discovery of gold on the banks of the Lawa River spurred the construction of the Lawa Railway in 1902, although construction was halted after gold production proved disappointing.
 In the 1930s, the grandmother of Hennah Draaibaar discovered more than 80 kilos of gold, which made her briefly the richest woman in Surinam; the Dutch took most of the gold to the Netherlands.

 In 1916, the U.S. aluminium company Alcoa began mining bauxite on the banks of the Cottica River, near the village of Moengo.
 In 1938, the company built an aluminium smelter in Paranam.

 The 1930s were a difficult time for Suriname.
 The Great Depression created great unemployment.
 Surinamese guest workers in Curaçao and other islands of the Netherlands Antilles returned to Suriname because there was no more work, which exacerbated the problem.
 No more funds came in and more unemployed people were added.
 To provide work, roads were built to Domburg and Groningen, and the Meursweg was constructed.
 The Salvation Army set up a soup kitchen to relieve the worst of necessities.
 However, this was not enough, and there was a great deal of unrest among the population in 1931, leading to demonstrations and street riots with looting.
 Nationalist Anton de Kom then came to Suriname to set up a workers' organization there: he established a consultancy firm, but when he organized a demonstration against governor Johannes Kielstra, he was imprisoned.
 A rally to get him released led to Black Tuesday, in which 2 people were shot.
 De Kom was then put on a boat to the Netherlands.
 The Dutch Prime Minister Colijn stated in the Lower House in 1935: